davidomarf/talks/essay.md

 thumbnail: ./domino-dancing-inverted.png
 ---

-Over the last one and a half year, I've been having a lot of dispersed ideas about generative art.
+Over the last one and a half years, I've been having a lot of dispersed ideas about generative art.

-This article was written with the goal to synthetize those ideas into a single, coherent, robust, and extensive work.
+This article was written to synthesize those ideas into a single, coherent, robust, and extensive work.

 This text provides most of the content I'll use in talks about generative art, so